Bedrock-OSS/bedrock-wiki-legacy/docs/documentation/tick.json.md

 # Running functions through tick.json

 `Tick.json` is server-side file located as `(Root Behavior Folder)/functions/tick.json` that lets you execute function files.

+Functions will be run each tick, as if placed in a repeating command block.

 ## Creating tick.json